billy-inn/Homepage/README.md

 - Crawler For Google Scholar
 	- Develop a web crawler to wrawl the whole co-author network on Google Scholar using *Scrapy* Framework in Python.
 	- In order to prevet the blockage by Google, I also write several crawler to obtain thounsands of proxy IP and port.
 	- This is my independent work.
-My implementation can be found on [my github](https://github.com/billy-inn) and the work is clarified in [my report]().
+My implementation can be found on [my github repo:CrawlerForGoogleScholar](http://github.com/billy-inn/CrawlerForGoogleScholar) and the work is clarified in [my report]().

 #### High Performance Computing Laboratory, Tsinghua University